-For more than a century, Bozeman Health Deaconess Hospital has been deeply
+For more than a century, Bozeman Health has been committed to providing

-committed to providing healthcare as an essential community service for
+healthcare as an essential community service for our residents and visitors.

-But most importantly, we provide medically necessary health care services
+Most importantly, we provide medically necessary health care services for

 tax-exempt hospital, it is our obligation to provide care for all who

-Adding up all community benefits provided in 2013-financial assistance
+Adding up all community benefits provided in 2014–financial assistance

 and unreimbursed costs, community health improvement services and community